-Some of you become upset if I am not able to affirm that I believe you are saved.
-I don’t know if you are saved, and that’s the best I can say when pressed on this issue.
+Some Adventists feel hurt if I am unable to positively affirm that I believe you are saved.
+I hope you are saved, and that’s the best I can say.

 In bringing up this point, I don’t want to be accused of judging.
 Believers are not to judge regarding other people’s salvation, but we still need to embrace those who are part of the family of